'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 NEVER VISIT GLACIERS WITHOUT PROFESSIONAL GUIDANCE, AS THIS CAN PROVE FATAL.

-- Post-processing assistance where possible.
+- Post-processing assistance when and where possible.

 - Super-jeep (monster-truck) tour